 At 13, I had the blessing of a CCD teacher who was a bit of a renegade, and was very evangelistic…unusual for a Catholic in those times.
-He stealthily took our small CCD class to some evangelical gatherings not associated with the church, at which I was first introduced to the Holy Spirit.
-This had a profound impact on hmy spiritual growth, and truly encouraged, me to pursue my faith.
-Quickly realizing that the Catholic religion has too many false teachings, I "tried" many different religions, engrossed in growing in learning all I could about spiritual things.
-My science background served me well, as I quickly found the problems with each of these religions, and moved on.
+He stealthily took our small class to some evangelical gatherings not associated with the church, at which I was first introduced to the Holy Spirit.
+This had a profound impact on my spiritual growth, and truly encouraged me to pursue my faith.
+Quickly realizing that the Catholic religion is fraught with too many false doctrines, I tried many different religions, engrossed in growing in learning all I could about spiritual things.
+My science background served me well, as I quickly found the problems with these religions, and moved on.

 Although very successful as a Petroleum Geologist, with several businesses through the years, I was never satisfied by those activities.
-Business upheavals and huge successes, two divorces and other difficulties aside, I found my greatest joy and fulfillment in ministry throughout my life; teaching Bible Studies to youth and then adults, leading outreach and ministry activities in Dallas and then in Forney, singing in the choir and performing solos, and finally engaging as an official minister.
+Business upheavals and huge successes, two divorces and other difficulties aside, I found my greatest joy and fulfillment in ministry throughout my life; teaching Bible Studies to youth and then adults, leading outreach and ministry activities in Dallas and then in Forney, Texas, singing in the choir and performing solos, and finally engaging as an official minister and chaplain.

 The most important years of my spiritual life were spent at the Trinity Foundation in east Dallas from 1991 to about 2003, although the ministerial part of that group is now called Community on Columbia.
 The main focus was re-creating the First Century Church, which involved hands-on life with the homeless and needful in the surrounding community, including a school for the children and a "restaurant".
-Daily Bible Studies, more in depth studies 2-3 evenings a week, an absorbing Sunday afternoon "sabbath" gathering, and full-on celebration of the Hebrew Feasts fostered a very close-knit membership of about 63 people, determined to do battle with their idolatries and false religious beliefs.
-At the core, Ole Anthony was the almost fanatically impassioned leader of the group, and his insights and hard-nosed view of walking with Jesus were both revelatory and engrossing.
+Several daily Bible Studies, more in depth studies 2-3 evenings a week, an absorbing Sunday afternoon "sabbath" gathering, and full-on celebration of the Hebrew Feasts fostered a very close-knit membership of about 63 people, determined to do battle with their idolatries and false religious beliefs.
+At the core, Ole Anthony was a almost fanatically impassioned leader of the group, and his insights and hard-nosed view of walking with Jesus were both revelatory and engrossing...although at times, insufferable.